-Andrea Dorado is a resident of the firm's New York office prosecuting securities fraud, corporate governance, and shareholder rights litigation on behalf of the firm’s institutional investor clients.
+Andrea Dorado is an associate practicing out of the New York office prosecuting securities fraud, corporate governance, and shareholder rights litigation on behalf of the firm’s institutional investor clients.

 She is a member of the firm’s case development and client advisory group, in which she, as part of a team of attorneys, financial analysts, and investigators, counsels public pension funds and other institutional investors on potential legal claims.

 Prior to joining BLB&G, Andrea was an Antitrust and Consumer Products Associate at Milberg Coleman Bryson Phillips Grossman PLLC.
 There, she represented plaintiffs in multidistrict class action litigation concerning a variety of antitrust and consumer protection matters, including, products liability, monopolization, restraint of trade, tying, and allegations of unfair competition.

 Andrea received her J.D. from Benjamin N. Cardozo School of Law, where she served as the Associate Editor of the Cardozo Arts and Entertainment Law Journal, assisted asylum seekers at Sanctuary for Families, co-founded Cardozo's own Women in Tech Law chapter, interned at the New York State Department of Financial Services, and clerked for KBL Roche representing video game developers.
 Andrea graduated from Boston College with a B.A. in Linguistics and a minor in International Affairs and French.